 A small aperture (f/16) gives a deeper range of sharp focus while a large aperture (f/4) allows the subject to be in sharp focus while the rest of the image is muted.
 This tends to concentrate the viewer’s attention on the area in focus.

+People instinctively look at your subject’s eyes.
+If the eye is in focus, other components will be secondary and accepted.
 Thank technology for digital camera LCD review screens!
 Simply take a test shot and then zoom in to verify its “tack sharp”.